AgileIS/AgileTaskBoard/docs/AddIn.md

 # Agile Task Board - SharePoint Add In Version

-> We highly recommend to use the SPFx-Version of Agile Task Board for SharePoint 2016 and newer!
+> The Add-In Version is now deprecated.
+For SharePoint 2016+ use the SPFx-Version!

 ## Quick Installation Guide